Bardoe-Engineering-Classes/project-1-tghju/README.md

 - Better physical layout
 - More robust error handling in code

-My result leaves me satified since it works exactly how I expected it to.
+My result leaves me satisfied since it works exactly how I expected it to.
+It would be nice if the wiring looked cleaner and if the potentiometers were more comfortable to turn.
 If I had a lot more time, I would try my other idea of using one joystick to choose a color by moving around like on a color wheel.

 ---